Send Email in Managed C++/CLI - Tutorial

 C#, VB\WebProject1\SimpleController Send a simple email from ASP.NET MVC by Form Post/Ajax Post.

-C#, VB\WebProject1\GmailOauthController Send email using Gmail OAUTH/XOAUTH2.
+C#, VB\WebProject1\OauthController Send email using Gmail and Office 365 OAUTH/XOAUTH2.

 C#, VB\WebProject1\MassController Send mass emails using background thread pool.